nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/git-usage.md

     * When your work is achieved, rebase then merge the branch (see [Isolated testing with ondemand-testandpush jobs]({{page page='isolated-testing'}})).
 Optionally delete it.
 * Use the same name for a local branch than its corresponding remote branch.
 * Always reference JIRA issues in the commit comments.
-* Commit as a valid author (i.e. "Firstname Lastname <address@somewhere.com>" with "address@somewhere.com" being configured in your GitHub account).
+* Commit as a valid author (i.e. "Firstname Lastname \<email address>" with the email address being configured in your GitHub account, no matter if it's public or private).

 ## Advanced Usage and Specific Use Cases